 Proctocolectomy With Ileal J-Pouch Creation

-This procedure is the most commonly recommended elective surgery to cure UC.
+This procedure is the most commonly recommended elective surgery for the treatment of UC.
 Doctors begin with a proctocolectomy to remove the colon and rectum.
 They then replace those organs with a J-pouch, which is created from your small bowel and made to function similarly to a rectum for bowel elimination.

-Your surgeon may recommend a one-, two- or three-stage procedure, each allowing your body a different amount of time to heal between removing your diseased organs and replacing them with the J-pouch.
-Your surgeon will discuss which approach is best for you based on your specific health factors.
+Your surgeon may recommend a one-, two-, or three-stage procedure, each allowing your body a different amount of time to heal between removing your diseased organs and replacing them with the J-pouch.
+Your surgeon will discuss the approach that is best for you, taking into account your specific health factors.

 Proctocolectomy or Colectomy with End Ileostomy